Koushikjha/temporal-chat-architecture/README.md

 - **Lazy private conversation creation caused duplicate threads** — Using a missing conversationId from the client as a signal to create a chat led to multiple conversations for the same user pair due to race conditions and retries.
 The solution was to always resolve by pair key on the server at message-send time, creating a conversation only if none exists.
 This centralized responsibility, enforced the `(type, pair_key)` uniqueness rule, prevented fragmented histories, and ensured all lifecycles and message visibility map back to a single, consistent conversation timeline.

+- **How are idempotent and failure-safe database operations ensured in complex chat flows?** — By wrapping critical service methods in `@Transactional` boundaries and guarding them with structured try–catch logging, operations like lifecycle updates, message receipts, and restore actions become atomic, retry-safe, and consistent even if partial failures occur.

+- **How is pagination handled without breaking lifecycle-based visibility rules?** — The chat first loads a fixed batch of recent messages within the user’s active `ParticipantLifecycle` window.
+The topmost message’s `id` becomes the `offsetId`, and subsequent fetches iteratively load older messages above this id, always constrained by the same lifecycle time window.
+This ensures infinite scroll pagination never leaks messages from periods when the user was not part of the conversation.

+- **How is chat restore safely offered without misidentifying active chats?** — The server does not try to detect whether a chat is “new”.
+Instead, it relies on a stronger guarantee: if an active `ParticipantLifecycle` existed, the chat would already appear in the user’s chat list.
+When opening a chat from search, the system only checks for the latest closed `ParticipantLifecycle` for that pair.
+If found, a restore option is shown.
+Restoring simply flips `leftAt → null` on that lifecycle, reactivating the exact previous participation window without recreating history or breaking temporal visibility rules.

+- **How is the chat list accurately built without leaking inactive or historical conversations?** — The chat list is constructed only from conversations where the user has an active `ParticipantLifecycle`.
+For private chats, entries are sorted in descending order of `lastMessageAt` from the `Conversation` entity.
+The display name is derived from the receiver’s `username`, and the backend sends `conversationId`, `receiverId`, and `lastMessageAt` to the frontend.
+This ensures the list reflects only currently active participations while still preserving historical data separately through lifecycles.

 *(More problems will be documented as the system evolves)*

 ---